kala13x/slog/README.md

 ```

 # Output
-Here is example output of slog
+Here is example output strings of slog
 ```
 2015:04:02:56 - [LIVE] Test message with level 0
 2015:04:02:56 - [LIVE] Test message with level 1